Principal's Welcome

 As the Hopkins principal, I am dedicated to ensuring that our students continue to feel part of a community, have access to engaging and rigorous learning, and have their unique needs and talents fostered through meaningful relationships.

 Like you, I am a parent.
 My husband and I have been married for seventeen years and have two boys.
-Our oldest son, Owen, will be a freshman at Littleton High School and Henry, our youngest, will be a 7th grader at Newton Middle School.
+Our oldest son, Owen, will be a sophmore at Littleton High School and Henry, our youngest, will be a 8th grader at Newton Middle School.
 I spend a lot of my free time watching them in various sporting events, shooting hoops and driving carpools… enjoying every moment!

 I view education as a lifelong process, and I will continue to learn about the special community here at Hopkins.
 Perhaps most importantly, I bring a belief that the students are at the center of all school-related decisions.
 I am excited to bring my experience, openness to learn, and child-centered approach to support ALL of our students.